With non-dairy proteins on the rise, there’s increasing interest in alternative muscle building products.

 Future Whey is a unique formula that combines free form amino acids.

 These amino acids are manufactured (synthesised) individually in massive laboratories using complex processes of fermentation.
-Basically, they start with vegetable matter and after a complex fermentation process, are left with amino acids.

 The result is a very pure amino acid which has virtually no contaminants and absolutely no carbohydrates or sugar.
-Some amino acids are made using animal matter, in that they start with feathers and go through a similarly complex process, called “hydrolysation”.

 The Future Whey formula utilises 15 individual amino acids in “free form” and combines them at levels proven to best support muscle growth, reduced soreness and recovery.
 And this amazing formula was uniquely developed by our R&D team!